February 25th 6:30 - 9pm

-Al Tringali moved to Bainbridge Island from Honolulu, Hawaii just three years ago, and we are very pleased to call him our friend.
+Al Tringali moved to Bainbridge Island from Honolulu, Hawaii in 2003, and we are very pleased to call him our friend.
 He brings with him the heart and soul of his native home.
 He is our Hawaiian Connection.

 Tringali started playing Hawaiian music around 1970 after taking a course in Hawaiian slack key guitar from Keola Beamer.
 He has been perfecting his musical talents ever since.